benhardy/lilrest/README.md

     }
 ```
-And boom, you're done - if you run this and hit http://localhost:8080/hello you'll get a friendly greeting.
+And boom, you're done - if you run this and browse to <a href="http://localhost:8080/hello">/hello</a> you'll get a friendly greeting.
 Yay!
 And it's all very MVC.
 Well, mostly Controller at this point.
 Let's add a Model in there.
 We don't really care too much about the view here.

 Returning Models
 ----------------